PrisonTeam/Prison/docs/prison_docs_626_configuring_worldguard_regions.md

 **Purpose:** This prevents players from breaking any blocks in the world.
 It also prevents mobs from spawning.

 As op, protect the whole world with a passthrough flag set to deny.
 This will prevent building, PVP, and everything else.
 Basically, any action that “passthrough” all over defined regions, will be denied.
+The command with the **-w world** parameter has been added to the following list too.
+Use that version from console, the other without **-w world** in game.
+And where the name **world** is the actual name of your world.

     /rg flag __global__ passthrough deny
+    /rg flag -w world __global__ passthrough deny

     /region flag __global__ mob-spawning deny
+    /region flag -w world __global__ mob-spawning deny

     /gamerule doMobSpawning false